InterstellarBot/Mars-API-Website/README.md

 - `per_page` to alter the number of images per page.
 Between 1-50.
 - `sol` to filter to a specific martian sol.
 - `camera` to filter to a specific rover camera.
 Use the camera's instrument name.

+## Source Code Locations
+This project is split into two repositories; the website (this repo!) and the scraper that feeds the database of images itself.
+Both parts are fully open source, licenced under MIT;
+- [The Scraper](https://github.com/InterstellarBot/Mars-API-Scraper), responsible for gathering the photos, written in Rust.
+- [The Website](https://github.com/InterstellarBot/Mars-API-Website), where you are currently and responsible for the API and querying the database, written in PHP using the Laravel framework.

 ## Running Yourself
 This website uses the Laravel framework, so make sure you have the [dependencies Laravel needs](https://laravel.com/docs/12.x/deployment).